Jegge/OldMoofKit/README.md

 ## Disclaimer

-> VanMoofKit is not an official library of [VanMoof B.V](https://vanmoof.com).
-This Swift Package makes certain features of the bike accessible which may be illegal to use in certain jurisdictions.
-As this library hasn't reached an official stable version some features are not yet available or may not working as expected.
+> OldMoofKit is not an official library of [VanMoof B.V](https://vanmoof.com).
+This Swift Package hasn't reached an official stable version, so some features may not work as expected.
+You use this library solely at your own risk.

 ## Features